hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 *Please refer to the [WAN Replication Configuration section](#wan-replication-configuration) for a full description of Hazelcast WAN Replication configuration.*

-##Enterprise WAN Replication
+## Enterprise WAN Replication

 ![](images/enterprise-onlycopy.jpg)

 ### Replication implementations

-Enterprise WAN replication has two diffent replication implementations.
+Enterprise WAN replication has two different replication implementations.
 These are `WanNoDelayReplication` and `WanBatchReplication` implementations.
-You can configure them using configuration property `replication-impl`.
+You can configure them using the configuration element `replication-impl`, as shown below.

 ```xml
 <hazelcast>